All Episodes

 We now know she wants to run for president.

-The movement happened, she wrote in uh Time Magazine tribute to the march because four extraordinary women, Tamika Mallory, Bob Bland, Carmen Perez, Linda Sarsaur.
+The movement happened, she wrote in Time magazine tribute to the march because four extraordinary women, Tamika Mallory, Bob Bland, Carmen Perez, Linda Sarsor.

-She's gonna have a lot of explaining Sarsaur explaining it coming up in her future.
+She's going to have a lot of explaining, Sarsour explaining it coming up in her future.

-And Tobeka Mallory's refusal to denounce Louis Farrakhan during an appearance on the View earlier this week seemed to accelerate the slide in support.
+And Tamika Mallory's refusal to denounce Louis Farrakhan during an appearance on The View earlier this week seemed to accelerate the slide in support.

-Now, um, this is not gonna please government employees that are furloughed, but an overwhelming majority of the American people say they're not impacted at all by the government shutdown, nor will they be.
+Now, this is not going to please government employees that are furloughed, but an overwhelming majority of the American people say they're not impacted at all by the government shutdown, nor will they be.

-If the president declares a national emergency, or if the president just says to the Pentagon, he's the commander in chief, and says to where we can't have 90% of heroin coming across these borders.
+If the president declares a national emergency or if the president just says to the Pentagon, he's the commander in chief and says to where we can't have 90 percent of heroin coming across these borders.

 It's a national emergency.